klust/LUMI-EasyBuild-user/easybuild/easyconfigs/z/Zip/README.md

 # Zip instructions

-The Zip module contains the Info-ZIP zip compression routines but not the `unzip` command.
+The Zip module contains the Info-ZIP compression tools, but not the `unzip` command.

   * [Info-ZIP Zip home page](http://www.info-zip.org/Zip.html)